GENERAL LIBRARY PROGRAM

 Large libraries are staffed by professional librarians.
 Some facilities also have civilian library clerks; most libraries employ inmate clerks who work in entry level jobs to high level clerical positions.
 Inmate library workers obtain valuable skills that expand their career options upon release.

-- To meet the educational, informational and recreational needs of the inmate population, and the staff who serve them, through the provision of well-balanced collections of library resources (books and other media), interlibrary loan services and reference services.
+- To meet the educational, informational, recreational needs and re-entry of the inmate population, and the staff who serve them, through the provision of well-balanced collections of library resources (books and other media), interlibrary loan services and reference services.

-- To encourage inmates' self-awareness and personal growth by offering library programming such as: book and film discussions, lectures, cultural presentations, poetry readings and workshops.
-Topics frequently covered in these programs include: parenting, family literacy, job information, communication skills, and cultural identity.
+- To encourage inmates’ self-awareness and personal growth by offering library programming such as: book and film discussions, lectures, cultural presentations, poetry readings, author visits and workshops.
+Programs should support and enhance the service, treatment and educational offerings of the Departments and facility’s other programs.

 All inmates in general confinement facilities are eligible for library services.
 Inmates who are not permitted to visit a facility’s General Library Program, because of their disciplinary or protective custody status or their health, may receive outreach services from the General Library.